malvikasharan/APRICOT/README.md

 └───├...
 `````

-The run script for the installation ocan be found in `run_scripts` folder of this github repository.
-Users need to provide the path of the APRICOT repository in the system (APRICOT) and the path where the users wish to install APRICOT related tools and files (apricot_db_and_tools).
+The run script for the installation can be found in `APRICOT/shell_scripts` folder of this github repository.
+Users need to provide the path of the APRICOT repository in the system (default name: APRICOT) and the path where the users wish to install APRICOT related tools and files (default path: source_files).

-With the light version, APRICOT will mainly install  BLAST executables (ftp://ftp.ncbi.nih.gov/blast/executables/blast+) and InterProScan (ftp://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/) along with establishing CDD and InterPro databases locally.
+APRICOT requires to install  BLAST executables (ftp://ftp.ncbi.nih.gov/blast/executables/blast+) and InterProScan (ftp://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/) along with establishing CDD and InterPro databases locally.
+All the required resources can be established using the script `apricot_complete_db_tool.sh`.

+With `apricot_minimum_required_files.sh`, user can skip installing tools for additional annotations (PSortb and RaptorX).

 `````
-$ sh APRICOT/bin/apricotlib/apricot_minimum_required_files.sh APRICOT
+$ sh apricot_minimum_required_files.sh
 `````

 Alternatively, the BLAST executables (rpsblast, blastp, psiblast, makeblastdb) can be installed locally as directed [here](http://bioinformatics.ai.sri.com/ptools/installation-guide/released/blast.html) and CDD can be established locally (in the path apricot_db_and_tools/conserved_domain_database/Cdd) as shown below: